 Tips for Tackling Mountain Driving in the Winter

 Driving in the snow can be frightening if you aren’t prepared.
-We’re here to help you get ready to take on winter – safely – with some handy, practical winter driving tips for mountain driving that will make the Denver commute to Arvada a little less hazardous.
+We’re here to help you get ready to take on winter – safely – with some handy, practical winter driving tips for mountain driving that will make the Louisville commute to Broomfield a little less hazardous.

 Prepping for Mountain Driving During the Winter

 Before the cold season hits, it’s essential to put together an emergency kit that can get you through the worst of what the season has in store.
 You can either purchase a kit from or build your own.
 Whichever option you choose make sure it includes the following:

 - Hand Warmers